2wayne/AutoHotkey_LPortable/App/AutoHotkey/Compiler/readme.txt

 One of these should be selected from the "Base File" drop-down list in the GUI.
 If "(Default)" is selected, there must be a file named AutoHotkeySC.bin in the Ahk2Exe directory.
-This is normally created by the AutoHotkey_L installer (simply a copy of another bin file).
+This is normally created by the AutoHotkey installer (simply a copy of another bin file).
 If this file does not exist, Ahk2Exe will attempt to copy it from one of the other bin files (typically Unicode 32-bit).